Make a Long Skirt – Simplicity 8745

 Hi friends!
 I am happy to report that the weather in Minnesota has finally transformed into Spring!
-I’m here to celebrate with a sewing project that’s perfect for warmer weather.
-Long skirts!
-I made one using a fun knit fabric with Simplicity pattern number 8745, but in this post, I also share other styles for you to try.
+I’m here to celebrate with a sewing project for warmer weather.
+It’s a perfect time to make a long skirt – mine is Simplicity 8745 but in this post, I also share other styles for you to try.
 Let’s get started!

 I took these pics in Arizona right before travel stopped.
 The sun and pool are still calling my name. 💖